 You don’t need a trained eye to spot the difference in both capability and value.

-This list, which is not exhaustive will including your driving history, the address where and how your vehicle is parked or stored overnight, how you use it, how many miles you usually cover, your driving qualifications and your occupation.
+This list, which is not exhaustive, will include your driving history, the address where (and how) your vehicle is parked or stored overnight, how you use it, how many miles you usually cover, your driving qualifications and your occupation.

 That list also gives a pointer to how you might be able to cut your premium.

 We’d add that it’s not so much cheap high performance car insurance you should be chasing.